attilio-oliva/converter-buddy/README.md

 }
 ```

-You can use the underneath converters if you don't want to use std::fs, but pure data:
+You can use the underneath converters if you don't want to use bytes vectors instead of std::fs:
 ```rust
 fn get_input_data() -> Vec<u8> {
     ...